Halifax, Nova Scotia: Communities and neighbourhoods

-Halifax is geographically large, and there are over 200 official communities-and-neighbourhoods within the municipality.
-They vary from rural-to-urban.
-The former town of Bedford, and the former-cities of Dartmouth-and-Halifax have maintained their original geographic names.
-Furthermore, communities that were suburban, or even rural before-1996, now have become more urban and have attained community status (e.g. Cole Harbour, Lower Sackville, Spryfield, et cetera).
-These community names are used on survey and mapping documents, for 9-1-1 service, municipal planning, and postal service.
+There are over 200 official communities and neighbourhoods within the Halifax municipality.
+The former town of Bedford, and the former cities of Dartmouth and Halifax have maintained their original geographic names.
+Furthermore, some communities that were suburban, or even rural before 1996, now have become more urban and have attained community status (e.g. Cole Harbour, Lower Sackville, Spryfield, etc.)